LSEG-API-Samples/Example.MessengerChatBot.Python/README.md

 ## <a id="running-ws"></a>Running the WebSocket API demo application
 1. Unzip or download the tutorial project folder into a directory of your choice.
-2. Open a command prompt or console and go to folder *src*.
+2. Open a command prompt or console.
 3. Run ```$>pip install -r ws-requirements.txt``` command in a console to install all the dependencies libraries.
 4. Open the *chatBotAPIPythonWS.py** demo application source code with your editor and input the following parameters
     - ```app_key```: Your AppKey
     - ```bot_username```: Your Bot username
     - ```bot_password```: Your Bot password
     - ```recipient_email``` : Your assoicate Messenger email address (For 1 to 1 message)
-5. Open a command prompt and folder *src* and run the demo application with the following command.
+5. Open a command prompt and go to folder *src*, then run the demo application with the following command.
     ```
-    $>python chatBotAPIPythonWS.py
+    $>python chatbot_demo_ws.py
     ```
 6. The demo will perform authentication process, get an assoicate chatroom, then join that chatroom as same as the REST API demo application [above](#running-rest)
 7. Then demo connects to the Messenger BOT API WebSocket server.
 Once the application shows WebSocket ```connected``` event in a console, you can start interact with your bot via a chatroom.